jesterKing/CCSycles/README.md

 *Note 5* The C[CS]?ycles main developer is Nathan Letwory.
 You can contact him at nathan@mcneel.com or find him as jesterKing in IRC channel #blendercoders of the Freenode network.

+*Note 6* Currently no image texture loading support.
+This is on the roadmap to be configurable, possibly even runtime.
+Main reason is that the current target Rhinoceros already has enough image loading code that we want to reuse.

+*Note 7* CUDA precompiled kernels are found in a 'special' location.
+This needs to be made configurable as well.

 Cycles and dependencies
 =======================